Ernest Graves (actor)

-Ernest Graves (May 5, 1919 – June 1, 1983) was an American actor.
+Ernest Graves (May 5, 1919 – June 1, 1983) was an American film, theatre, and television actor.
+He is best remembered for his portrayal of the original Victor Lord on the ABC daytime soap opera One Life to Live from 1968 to 1974.

+Early life

+Born in Chicago, Graves graduated from the Goodman Theatre of the Chicago Art Institute in 1940.

 Career

+Theatre

+Graves starred in eleven broadway productions in his career.
+In the 1940s, he starred in Macbeth, The Russian People, Men in Shadow, Cyrano de Bergerac with José Ferrer, and Eastward in Eden.
+In the 1950s, Graves starred in As You Like It, Much Ado About Nothing, and Tiger at the Gates.
+In the 1960s, he starred in Dylan, Venus Is which never opened.
+In the 1970s, he starred in Poor Murderer. and Golda with Anne Bancroft.
+Before his death in the 1980s, Graves was on a national tour with Yul Brynner in The King and I.

+Film

+Graves starred in Walk East on Beacon (1952), the cult film Hercules in New York (1970), and The Dogs of War (1980).

+Television

-Born in Chicago, Graves was a regular on the NBC drama Today Is Ours (1958).
-He also was featured on several daytime soap operas, including Guiding Light, The Edge of Night, As the World Turns, and Another World.
-He starred as Zeus in the cult film Hercules in New York in 1970 and the TV movie adaptation of The Ceremony of Innocence.
-Graves is most remembered for his portrayal of the original Victor Lord on the ABC daytime drama One Life to Live from 1968 to 1974.
-He starred in the 1976 Broadway play Poor Murderer.
+Graves was a regular on the NBC drama Today Is Ours (1958).
+He also was featured on several daytime soap operas, including The Brighter Day, Guiding Light, The Edge of Night, As the World Turns, and Another World.
+He was on three episodes of Search for Tomorrow.
+Graves starred the made-for-TV movie adaptation of the play The Ceremony of Innocence for NET Playhouse.
+He is best remembered for his portrayal of the original Victor Lord on the ABC daytime drama One Life to Live from 1968 to 1974.

-Death
+Personal life and death

-On June 1, 1983, Graves died of cancer at age 64 at Memorial Sloan-Kettering Cancer Center in New York.
+Graves was married Helen Grant on December 12, 1963.
+Together, they had one daughter, Leslie.
+On June 1, 1983, he died of cancer at age 64 at Memorial Sloan-Kettering Cancer Center in New York City.